India Pet Passport & Import | Export Regulations

 Within 7 days of export, dogs and cats will need a health certificate from their vet as well as an Animal Health Certificate from the Animal Quarantine and Certification Service as well as all documentation required for their destination country.

 Only dogs and cats are considered as pets for purposes of import to India.
-Birds, invertebrates, reptiles, amphibia, mammals such as rodents and rabbits may be imported to India as air cargo with a DGFT license as long as they are not classified as endangered under CITES. (see step 8 for search) If your pet is covered by CITES regulations, then it is subject to 30 days of quarantine in the originating country and will be subject to 30 days of quarantine in India.
+Invertebrates, reptiles, amphibia, mammals such as rodents and rabbits may be imported to India as air cargo with a DGFT license as long as they are not classified as endangered under CITES. (see step 8 for search) If your pet is covered by CITES regulations, then it is subject to 30 days of quarantine in the originating country and will be subject to 30 days of quarantine in India.
+Currently, birds are not permitted for import due to Avian Influenza.

 To the best of our ability, we ensure that recommendations given on PetTravel.com reflect the current regulations.
 We cannot predict how a given country may enforce these regulations.
 Noncompliance may result in the need to make arrangements to put your pet into quarantine at your expense, return your pet to the country of origin, or euthanize your pet.
 We suggest that you minimize the disruptions that may occur by following the rules of the country you are visiting.